Resurrecting an iconic target pistol–Sig Sauer's “New Improved” P210 Target | Hawaii Reporter

 I believe the American-made version is commensurate in quality with the European model.
 What’s more, this new version provides an enthusiast the opportunity to buy a handgun of legendary prowess at a reasonable price.
 If you consider that a 9mm 1911 that may not shoot as well as this pistol will set you back $2000, the P210 is an American-made bargain.

-A final note, a shout out to my friends at X-Ring Security in Waipahu for handling the FFL duties, X-Ring has a modern, indoor range and full complement of services including a gunsmith.
+A final note is a shout out to my friends at X-Ring Security in Waipahu for handling the FFL duties.
+X-Ring has a wonderful selection of items, a modern, indoor range and full complement of services including a gunsmith.
+They are easy to work with.

 The author is not responsible for mishaps of any kind, which might occur from the use of this data in developing your handloads.
 It is the user’s responsibility to follow safe handloading guidelines to develop safe ammunition.
 You use this data at your own risk.
 No responsibility for the use or safety in use of this data is assumed or implied.